epublication/epublication/README.md

 > [!NOTE]
 > This page provides an overview of the various topics related to ePublication.
 At present, the concepts are described in theory.
 However, initial technical access will be activated on March 23, 2026.
+>
+> Information about the API can be found in [this repository](https://github.com/epublication/epublication-api).

 ## Harmonization of Swiss Official Publications